APPLICATION

 Coating system

-Hard-panning can be made in a small lab coating pan used to fine tune recipes.
-For a larger production, rows of coating pans are installed.
-Syrup application and drying can still be monitored manually.
 Automation brings consistency and productivity.
 Shapes may be spherical or cylindrical.
 Pans can grow in size to cope with the volume.
-Beyond a limit, large cylinders are used fully equipped with automated feed, syrup spraying, air drying, discharge devices.
+Beyond a limit, large cylinders are fully equipped with automated feed, syrup spraying, air drying, and discharge devices.

 PRODUCT EVALUATION